Skip to main content Skip to main navigation

 Where can we help you today?

-• Critical investments to ensure the reliability and safe operation of the company’s energy delivery system that serves 2.3 million upstate New York residential and business customers.
+• Critical investments to ensure the reliability and safe operation of the company’s energy delivery system that serves 2.4 million Upstate New York residential and business customers, including capital investments of $1.4 billion in the electricity delivery system and $351 million in the natural gas system in the first year.

-• Integrated energy planning to consider interactions between gas, electric, and customer energy systems to achieve long-term climate goals in a safe and affordable way.
+• Integrated energy planning to consider interactions among gas, electric and customer energy systems to achieve long-term climate goals in a safe and affordable way.

 • Infrastructure investments to support economic development, connect clean energy, and enhance security.

-• Adding more than 800 jobs over the next four years to support electric and gas operations, grid modernization, and customer programs.
+• Adding more than 480 jobs to support electric and gas operations, grid modernization and customer programs.
 These will include local employees who live and work in the communities we serve and support the regional economy.

 • The Company’s low-income bill discount program, referred to as the Energy Affordability Program, provides a monthly credit on enrolled customers’ bills.